Reg Hickey: Family

 The son of Martin Hickey (1873–1944), and Margaret Teresa Hickey (1877–1965), née Meaney, Reginald Joseph Hickey was born in Collingwood on 27 March 1906.

 He married Doreen Stella Markin (1916–1963) on 26 October 1938.

 He was the nephew of Fitzroy (VFA & VFL) footballer Pat Hickey, and Fitzroy (VFA) footballer and Fitzroy (VFL) administrator Con Hickey.
 He is the grandfather of former Port Adelaide coach and captain Matthew Primus, and AFL Women's (AFLW) player Melissa Hickey is the granddaughter of his cousin.

 He was in the same class as the inaugural Brownlow Medal winner, Edward "Carji" Greeves at the Struan Dam State School (3730), near to Cressy and Lismore in Western Victoria.

 Football

-A strong, fast, and intelligent player, who could kick with either foot, Hickey played 245 games for Geelong in a career spanning fifteen years, including two premierships, two club best-and-fairest awards, and nine seasons as club captain.
+Hickey played 245 games for Geelong in a career spanning fifteen years, including two premierships, two club best-and-fairest awards, and nine seasons as club captain.
 Hickey also was a hard (but equally fair) coach, who helping build Geelong into a powerhouse during the early 1950s.

 Hickey coached Geelong in 304 matches, including 91 matches as playing coach.
 As coach, he had a 60% winning record.